smarty-gettext/smarty-gettext/README.md

 **tsmarty2c.php - the command line utility**
 --------------------------------------------

+NOTE: The tool is no longer supported here, please see new project for the tool: https://github.com/smarty-gettext/tsmarty2c

 This utility will scan templates for `{t}...{/t}` placeholders for translation strings and output a `.pot` file (`.po` template).